 The underwriting fee is equal to the public offering price per ADS less the amount paid by the underwriters to us per ADS.
-The underwriting fee is US\$ per ADS.
+The underwriting fee is US\$0.70 per ADS.
 The following table shows the per ADS and total underwriting discounts and commissions to be paid to the underwriters assuming both no exercise and full exercise of the underwriters' option to purchase additional ADSs.

-Without exercise With full exercise

-of option to of option to
+of opt purc Without exercise of option to purchase additional ADSs With full exercise of option to purchase additional ADSs

-purchase purchase

-additional ADSs additional ADSs

-Per ADS US\$ US\$
+Per ADS US\$ 0.70 US\$ 0.70

-Total 2211 115\$
+Total US\$ 13.475.000 US\$ 15 496 250

-We have also agreed to reimburse the underwriters for certain expenses in connection with this offering in an aggregate amount not exceeding US\$.
+We have also agreed to reimburse the underwriters for certain expenses in connection with this offering in an aggregate amount not exceeding US\$268,000.
 Such reimbursements are deemed underwriting compensation by the Financial Industry Regulatory Authority, Inc.

-We estimate that the total expenses of this offering, including registration, filing and listing fees, printing fees and legal and accounting expenses, but excluding the underwriting discounts and commissions, will be approximately US\$
+We estimate that the total expenses of this offering, including registration, filing and listing fees, printing fees and legal and accounting expenses, but excluding the underwriting discounts and commissions, will be approximately US\$6.0 million.